 Krzysztof Miller was a photojournalist for Gazeta Wyborcza.
 He photographed wars, armed conflicts and their consequences.
-The photos that relate the subjects he takes up focus on the human being.
+The photos that related his subjects focus on the human being.
 Wars start with people’s decisions and change their lives, whether they like it or not.
 Miller was close to the people he photographed.
-He paused and was able to spend more time with them to do a good research into the story he was working on.
+He paused and was able to spend more time with them to better understand the story he was working on.

-The Krzysztof Miller Award for Courage to Look can be won by anyone who is not afraid to be closer and delve into the subject in their photographic story.
+The Krzysztof Miller Award for Courage to Look recognizes those who are not afraid to be closer and delve into the subject in their photographic story.

 2nd edition

-The Gazeta Wyborcza Foundation awarded its prize for one photo of this edition.
-It was received by the photojournalist of ‘Wyborcza’ Jędrzej Nowicki for a photo from a protest by climate activists in an opencast mine.
+The Gazeta Wyborcza Foundation awarded its prize for one photograph of this edition.
+It was won by Gazeta Wyborcza photojournalist Jędrzej Nowicki for a picture from a protest by climate activists in an opencast mine.

 The works can be seen on the Wyborcza.pl website.